Hayashi-Yudai/ML_models/README.md

 ## Usage

-How to use each model is written in README in the each models.
+How to use each model is written in README in the each model.
 Basically you can training with

 ```
 $ python train.py $(options)